TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/11 - 1 Kings/1 Kings 22/1 Kings 22.26.md

 ---

-And the king of Israel said, Take Micaiah, and carry him back unto Amon the governor of the city, and to Joash the king's son;
+The king of Israel said, "Take Micaiah, and carry him back to Amon the governor of the city, and to Joash the king's son.